Car hire in Italy

 Milan is well-known for its fashion industry and its influence can be seen on catwalks around the world.

-Leonardo da Vinci's Last Supper painting remains in the city - despite attempts to destroy it during the Second World War.
+Leonardo da Vinci's Last Supper remains in the city - despite attempts to destroy it during the Second World War.
 Other masterpieces that call Milan home are Caravaggio's Basket of Fruit in the Pinacoteca Ambrosiana and his Supper at Emmaus which can be found in Pinacoteca Brera.

 Naples is not the first place people think of when visiting Italy, but it is the perfect destination for foodies.